 In 2011, WHOI Academic Programs developed a 2-week, non-credit, short course on basic principles in ocean science for 18 BP employees involved in the BP Environmental and Safety Divisions supporting offshore operations around the world, including Gulf of Mexico, North Sea, Arctic, and in waters off Angola and Trinidad.
 WHOI technical and scientific staff members and WHOI postdocs gave the lectures, tours, and demonstrations that comprised the course.
 The course was very successful and will be offered again in fall 2012.

-During the 2009-2010 academic year, the Massachusetts Institute of Technology/WHOI Joint Program awarded 24 masters and doctoral degrees in ocean science and engineering.
-As of Fall 2010, the Joint Program (JP) has awarded 867 degrees.
-We had an excellent recruiting year, with 33 new students enrolling in the program in 2010 bringing the total fall enrollment to 131 students.
+During the 2010-2011 academic year, the Massachusetts Institute of Technology-WHOI Joint Program awarded 20 masters and doctoral degrees in ocean science and engineering.
+As of Fall 2011, the Joint Program (JP) had awarded 894 degrees.
+Enrollment is stable at 130 students in residence.

 Students and postdocs bring energy, enthusiasm and new ideas to WHOI’s research portfolio and help us move in new directions.
 We appreciate the support we receive from individual donors and foundations that support these fine education and training programs.

 —James Yoder, Vice President for Academic Programs & Dean